 - Certain home repair expenses for a primary residence

-Another option is to take a loan from your 401(k), rather than take a withdrawal.
-Some employer 401(k) plans include the option of borrowing from your 401(k) with interest.
-You then repay the loan and cover the interest by bumping up the pre-tax deferrals from your paycheck.
+Another option open to employers is to allow 401(k) plan participants to borrow from their 401(k) accounts.
+You then repay the loan plus interest.
+Some plans recommend covering the interest by bumping up the pre-tax deferrals from your paycheck.

 The good news about 401(k) loans is that they offer lower interest rates and don’t require a credit check, unlike many other loans.
 The bad news is that if you leave your company voluntarily or involuntarily, the loan becomes due typically within 90 days, depending on your terms.
 If you can’t repay the funds you’ve borrowed within that time frame, the IRS treats the money as income, taxes it as such and levies the 10% early withdrawal penalty.

-401(k) loans that you repay on time don’t come with the 10% IRS penalty, but they do come with interest.
-Plus, many companies won’t allow you to contribute to your 401(k) while the loan is outstanding.
+While 401(k) loans that you repay on time don’t come with the 10% IRS penalty, they do – again- come with interest.
+Also, many companies won’t allow you to contribute to your 401(k) while the loan is outstanding.
 Because of this, you lose the chance to contribute and take advantage of compound interest.